mhellwinkel/www.masfaaonline.org/README.md

 > git clone git@github.com:safmt/www.masfaaonline.org.git
 ```

-Start up a virtual machine that is ready for Jekyll:
+Start up a virtual machine with Jekyll installed.
+The machine will take a while to provision on the first start.
 ```
 > cd www.masfaaonline.org
 > vagrant up